Odell Waller: Background

-Odell Waller was born in 1917 to Dollie Jones and an unknown father, who died shortly after his birth.
+Odell Waller was born in Pittsylvania County, Virginia in 1917 to Dollie Jones and an unknown father, who died shortly after his birth.
 Jones gave the boy to her sister Annie Waller and Annie's husband, Willis Waller, to adopt, and Odell considered Annie his mother.
-Odell completed three years of high school, but was later forced to leave school to work on the farm.
+Odell completed three years of high school, but was forced to leave school to work on the farm.
 From 1935 to 1938, he was convicted of seven offenses, including assault, reckless driving, bootlegging, and carrying a concealed razor.
 In January 1939, he married a woman named Mollie.

 During the Great Depression, the Wallers fell behind on the mortgage for their farm, and after Willis died in 1938, the bank foreclosed.
 Annie and Odell then agreed to become sharecroppers for a white landlord, Oscar Davis.
 The relationship quickly soured.
 Davis was also a sharecropper, and when his own landlord reduced Davis' land allotment, Davis reduced that of the Wallers to only 2 acre.
 The Wallers accused Davis of failing to pay Annie an agreed $7.50 for taking care of Davis' ill wife for three weeks; when the Wallers subsequently refused to work in Davis' fields, Davis evicted them.
 Following the eviction, someone on the Davis farm mutilated one of the Wallers' dogs.
 After Annie's cousin Robert helped her harvest the farm's wheat, Davis took the whole crop rather than give the Wallers their share.
 In April 1940, Odell had taken a job constructing electrical lines in Maryland, but he returned on the weekend of July 13–14 to investigate the worsening situation.

-The shooting
+Shooting

 At 6:30 AM on July 15, 1940, Odell drove to Davis's farm to get the wheat with Annie, relatives Archie Waller and Thomas Younger, and a friend named Buck Fitzgerald.
 He brought a .32 caliber pistol.

 The subsequent events remain in dispute.
 Henry Davis, a teenage black employee of Oscar Davis, maintained that Odell Waller had fired at Oscar Davis without provocation or warning, hitting him four times.
 Oscar Davis' sons testified that their father had stated before he died that Waller had shot him without cause.
 One son added that Davis had said Waller had continued to shoot after Davis had already fallen to the ground.
 The testimony of other witnesses, including Waller's relatives, was inconclusive, as they were too distant to hear the conversation between Waller and Davis.
 Waller stated that Davis had refused to let him take the Waller family share of the wheat, and had reached for his pocket as if to draw a gun; Waller then fired on Davis.

 Davis escaped through the cornfield after being shot and was taken to the hospital, where he died of his wounds on July 17.
 Afraid he would be lynched, Waller fled to Columbus, Ohio, but was arrested there at the home of an uncle on July 24 after a manhunt involving police and the Federal Bureau of Investigation.